How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 20% goes to savings:

-For example, if you live in a pricey city, you might need 60% for needs.
+For example, if you live in a pricey city, you might need 60% of your income to cover your needs.
 That’s fine.
-Just try to keep wants lower to make up for it.
+Just try to keep your wants lower to compensate.

 Zero-Based Budgeting

 Zero-based budgeting means giving every dollar a job.
 It’s like being the boss of your money.
-At the start of each month, I plan where every cent will go.
+I plan where every cent will go at the start of each month.

 Here’s how I do it: